Skip to main content

 • humor

-The humor in "Divinity: Original Sin 2" is widely praised for its cleverness and variety, blending dark comedy with whimsical elements.
-Players enjoy the witty dialogue, especially in interactions with animals, and the game's ability to create hilarious situations through its mechanics and character interactions.
-While some find the humor occasionally juvenile or out of place, the overall consensus is that it enhances the game's charm and replayability, making for a memorable and entertaining experience.
+The humor in "Divinity: Original Sin 2" is widely praised for its clever writing, memorable characters, and the ability to blend dark themes with lighthearted moments.
+Players enjoy the witty dialogue, especially when interacting with animals through the "Pet Pal" skill, which often leads to hilarious exchanges.
+While some find the humor occasionally juvenile or forced, the overall consensus is that it enhances the game's charm and contributes to a fun, engaging experience, particularly in co-op play where unexpected antics can lead to laughter and chaos.

-• “There's a meta-quality infused into DOS2 that you can tell the developers put there to give the game a lightheartedness and a 'don't take it so seriously, it's only a game' vibe, but the result is some fantasy-ruining fourth-wall breaks and some truly baffling choices by the developers; which are not funny, ironic, or clever inasmuch as they're confounding, annoying, time-wasting, unfair, utterly enigmatic, poorly thought-through, and more.”
+• “There's a meta-quality infused into the game that you can tell the developers put there to give it a lightheartedness and a 'don't take it so seriously, it's only a game' vibe, but the result is some fantasy-ruining fourth-wall breaks and some truly baffling choices by the developers; which are not funny, ironic, or clever, but rather confounding, annoying, time-wasting, unfair, utterly enigmatic, and poorly thought-through.”

-• “The story is a sad, unfunny joke, with few redeeming characters that actually make you care about them (only Lohse and Red Prince to my knowledge have proper endings to their stories, both being decently written).
-There are far too many characters that are interesting at first glance but, woops, look at that, some pages went missing!”
+• “The story is a sad, unfunny joke, with few redeeming characters that actually make you care about them; there are far too many characters that are interesting at first glance but, woops, look at that, some pages went missing!”

 • grinding